nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Inspector Session Subsection

 Editing session info in the inspector will not change global session info.
 Global session info is added to a data item when it is acquired or imported.
+To edit the global session information that gets applied to all new data, see :ref:`Sessions Panel <Sessions Panel>`.

 .. _Computation Inspector Section: